rutikwankhade/Devblogs-hashnode/ckcva0qvp00lj7os1gczwd80k.md

 Here I changed to the app directory.
 You can check using pwd command.
 It will give the path of a new directory now. i.e.  /c/Users/Rutik/Desktop/dev/app

-### Move to parent directory
+### Move to the parent directory
-There is another version of cd command. cd .. command is used to move to the parent directory of the current directory, or the directory one level up from the current directory. “..” represents parent directory.
+There is another version of the cd command. cd .. command is used to move to the parent directory of the current directory, or the directory one level up from the current directory. “..” represents parent directory.

 ![4 parent.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1595210408741/jpbJKDg3q.gif)